 Group Members will be contacted with further information and details about their eligibility for payments under the settlement if it is approved by the Court.

-We expect the Court Approval process to be completed by early-mid 2021 and that administration of the Settlement Distribution Scheme will be completed in 2021.
+We expect the Court Approval process to be completed in May 2021 and that administration of the Settlement Distribution Scheme will be completed in 2021.

 No win No fee